Skip to content

 Prerequisites: Module 0.2: Security Mindset

-3. Assess whether a security control addresses the correct layer in the 4 Cs hierarchy
+3. Evaluate whether a proposed security control addresses the right layer or only gives the team false confidence in another layer.

 ┌─────────────────────────────────────────────────────────────┐